Abastos Market (Central de Abastos)

 Frequently Asked Questions

-What is the best way to handle payments at the food stalls?
+What is the best way to navigate the stalls without getting lost?

 Nearby Destinations